wp-plugins/wp-ajaxify-comments/readme.txt

 * Support for customizing (default) WordPress messages
 * Support for threaded comments
 * Support for comments that await moderation
+* Support for pages with multiple comment forms
 * Compatibility with comment spam protection plugins and other plugins that extend/manipulate the comment form
 * Admin frontend to customize the look and feel
 * (Automatic) fallback mode uses complete page reloads if the plugin is not configured properly or any incompatibility is detected